 Advocacy is the act of supporting an idea, need, person, or group.
 Now, social advocacy is the concept of empowering a team or group of individuals to support your marketing strategy by sharing content and connecting with a larger audience.
 This team can consist of employees, stakeholders, customers or business partners which ensures they have a foundation of knowledge about your company and the message and objectives they are advocating.

-Ongoing Social Advocacy webinar:
+Upcoming Social Advocacy webinar:

 Before we outline how to get started, we would like to explain two metrics that play a major role in and display the positive impact social advocacy has.